Solothurn Film Festival: History

 The Solothurn Film Festival ranks among the oldest film festivals in Switzerland and is the most important festival for Swiss film productions.
 In 1966 the Solothurn Film Guild organized a conference called "Swiss film today".
 The aim was to generate new ideas and inspiration for young, independent Swiss filmmakers.
 From this evolved the association called "Schweizerische Gesellschaft Solothurner Filmtage" (SGSF), which is responsible for organizing the festival.

 Although the Solothurn Film Festival has already existed for nearly half a century, there have only been three directors throughout its history: Stephan Portmann was the festival's first director in 1967; in 1987 he was replaced by Ivo Kummer.
 When Ivo Kummer accepted the position as head of the Film Department for the Swiss Federal Office of Culture (SFOC) as of August 1, 2011, Seraina Rohrer was appointed as his successor.
 She stepped down in 2023, succeeded by Niccolò Castelli.

 Between 1998 and 2008, Solothurn hosted the award ceremony of the Swiss Film Prize during the festival.
 In 2009 the award ceremony was relocated to the KKL Luzern (Culture and Convention Centre Lucerne).
 The nominees for the Swiss Film Prize are selected and announced in Solothurn during the festival.

-The festival will hold its 60th edition from 22 to 29 January 2025.
-It will showcase 91 feature films and 71 shorts, 21 of which are taking part in the three competitions.
+The festival will hold its 62th edition from 20 to 27 January 2027.
+The 2025 edition had shown 91 feature films and 71 shorts, 21 of which are taking part in the three competitions.